FELPS Program Description

 The Fellowship for Emerging Leaders in Public Service is a premier cross-sector leadership development program for early-career public service professionals in New York City.

-FELPS is intentionally designed for communities of color and works to support the dismantling of white supremacist systems that operate in the public service space.
-The FELPS curriculum will be modified, beginning with the 2021 Fellowship, to give it an explicitly anti-racist and intersectional focus with race and identity centered in sessions.
+FELPS is intentionally designed for communities of color and works to support the dismantling of oppressive systems that operate in the public service space.
+The FELPS curriculum was modified, beginning with the 2021 Fellowship, to give it an explicitly anti-racist and intersectional focus with race and identity centered in sessions.

 Through the fellowship, a diverse group of approximately 30 emerging leaders each year gain valuable experience and exposure to a range of career exploration activities that will help them define their public service path.
 Monthly activities consist of two to three evening or weekend sessions, as well as social events and community service activities organized by Fellows.